-- (6) If the use of a utility vehicle, or an industrial utility vehicle to which section 3.1 of the Act applies, includes using or operating the vehicle on the untravelled portion of a highway in an unorganized area of British Columbia, the District Transportation Manager responsible for the transportation district where the vehicle is operated may require that additional limitations and conditions be added to the operation permit. - (7) An operation permit issued under this Division may be cancelled by the following persons at the department or detachment where the permit was issued: - (a) in the case of a municipal police force, the chief constable of the department, or his or her delegate; - (b) in the case of the R.C.M.P., the detachment commander of the detachment, or his or her designate; - (c) the officer who issued the permit. - (8) An operation permit expires on the earlier of - (a) the expiry date specified in the permit, or - (b) the date that is 2 years after the date the permit was issued. [en.
+- (6) If the use of a utility vehicle, or an industrial utility vehicle to which section 3.1 of the Act applies, includes using or operating the vehicle on the untravelled portion of a highway in an unorganized area of British Columbia, the District Transportation Manager responsible for the transportation district where the vehicle is operated may require that additional limitations and conditions be added to the operation permit. - (7) An operation permit issued under this Division may be cancelled by the following persons at the department or detachment where the permit was issued: - (a) in the case of a municipal police force, the chief constable of the department, or the chief constable's delegate; - (b) in the case of the R.C.M.P., the detachment commander of the detachment, or the detachment commander's designate; - (c) the officer who issued the permit. - (8) An operation permit expires on the earlier of - (a) the expiry date specified in the permit, or - (b) the date that is 2 years after the date the permit was issued. [en.
 B.C.
 Reg.
 351/2008, Sch. s.
 13; am.
 B.C.
 Regs.
 128/2012, Sch. ss.
 12 and 13; 153/2014, s.
+3; 64/2021, s.
 3.]